thibaudjoel/beat-the-bm/README.md

 # beat-the-bm

 ## Introduction
-The project is intended to provide a web application that allows the end user to predict football match outcomes based on individually chosen data and algorithms.
+The project is intended to provide a web application that allows the end user to predict football match outcomes based on individually chosen training data and algorithms with the goal to build a model that makes better predictions than the bookmakers (beat the bm).

 ## Technologies
 The backend will be implemented using the flask framework in python.
 The frontend will run on ReactJS
-### Libraries

 ## Project directory
 ### App Configuration